skrumblenetwork/cerebro/README.md

 $ cd cerebro                                            # Move to the directory
 ```

-Before using `npm` the file `config.example.json` needs to be renamed to `config.json` it will be located in the `src` folder.
-Within config.json set the endpoint to the network you are trying to connect to.
-you need to change the endpoint to the network
+Before using npm the file `config.example.json` needs to be renamed to `config.json` it will be located in the src folder.
+Within `config.json` set the endpoint to the network you are trying to connect to.
+You need to change the endpoint to the network.

 ```bash
 $ npm i                                                        # Install Dependencies